Successful Expansion Joint Treatment—Collaborative, 3-D Design, Detailing, Construction, Fabrication, Installation

 Think, Design, Detail, Specify, Construct, Fabricate and Install in 3D.

 This simple guideline for successful expansion joint treatment starts with the designer and is picked up by the GC, subs and manufacturer.
+This interactive guide demonstrates how expansion joint technologies tie together through fabricated transitions to ensure continuity of seal.

 The following images are taken from the plans of one of the many A/E firms who have discovered that the adoption of this approach can profoundly affect the delivery of a watertight, hassle-reduced project to their clients.

-Left: References on the isometric to cross-section and isometric details on a details page show the designers’ intent for changes in plane and direction and treatment of materials at transitions between systems.
+References on the isometric to cross-section and isometric details on a details page show the designers’ intent for changes in plane and direction and treatment of materials at transitions between systems.
 This allows the sub to include for these transitions in his estimate and reduces time-consuming RFI’s and the costs of change-orders.